d2m-r/student-hub/data/iris-example-README.md

 ## Description

+This is a subset of the famous Iris dataset originally collected by Edgar Anderson and popularized by Ronald Fisher (1936).
-This is a classic dataset used for statistical analysis and machine learning.
-It contains measurements of iris flowers from three different species.
+`iris` is a classic dataset used for teaching, learning, and practicing programming and statistical analysis/ It contains measurements of sepal and petal size from three different species of flowers: *Iris setosa*, *Iris versicolor*, and *Iris virginica*.

 ## File

 - `iris-example.csv`
+    - **Rows:** 30 (sample from original dataset)
+    - **Columns:** 5
+    - **Species:** 3 (10 observations each)
+- You can access the full dataset in R using the command `data(iris)`.

 ## Variables